 A pizza crust, a loaf of French bread and a plate of spaghetti walk into a bar.
 The bartender says, “What can I get you fellas?” and the pizza crust says, “Some Pepto Bismal.
 We all have horrible stomach aches.”

-Popular theories speculating as to why wheat gluten is particularly dangerous are sprouting up everywhere.
-So before I get into which theories do make sense, let me respond to those that I think hold little water.
+Meanwhile, we have popular theories speculating as to why wheat gluten is particularly dangerous sprouting up everywhere.
+So let me try to put some of the most common to rest.

-Pop Theory: (Comes from: Wheat Belly, a fun-to-read book by Dr. William Davis) Modern high-yield wheat is so different from wheat grown 10,000 years ago that it’s been rendered unsafe to eat.
+Pop Theory: Modern high-yield wheat is so different from wheat grown 10,000 years ago that it’s been rendered unsafe to eat.

 My take: All crops have been bred to be high yield; wheat is no exception.

-Pop Theory: (Comes from: Various Paleo-and-Primal diet gurus) Man evolved as a hunter-gatherer, and shouldn’t eat wheat because it is an agricultural product.
+Pop Theory: Man evolved as a hunter-gatherer, and shouldn’t eat wheat because it is an agricultural product.

 My take: All vegetables (and fruit) in our stores are agricultural products, and I don’t think it makes sense to avoid eating vegetables.

-Pop Theory: (Comes from: Wheat Belly, again.
-Lots of good info in this book but I don’t agree with all of it.)
-Wheat is a grass, something human beings are not adapted to eat.
+Pop Theory: Wheat is a grass, something human beings are not adapted to eat.

 My take: Rice is a grass, and few people are allergic to it.

-Pop Theory: (Comes from: The Weston A Price Foundation–one of my favorite sources of info, but this one got by their science editor!)
-Gluten is an anti-nutrient and in the past we’d sprout seeds to neutralize the anti-nutrient.
+Pop Theory: Gluten is an anti-nutrient and in the past we’d sprout seeds to neutralize the anti-nutrient.

 My take: An anti-nutrient is a compound that binds nutrients so that they are not available to our bodies and thus pass right through us, unabsorbed.
 Gluten does not fit into this category and therefore is not an antinutrient.
 I agree with their stance on sprouting, however.
 While not neccesary for the body to process gluten, sprouting does facilitate the processing of other components in wheat and I highly recommend sprouted grain products whenever they are an option to you.